All Episodes

 That's hilarious.

-Couldn't the Queen have bailed him out?
+With media today, couldn't the queen have bailed him out?

-Couldn't the Queen have picked up her glass and clinked his at the time?
+Couldn't the queen have picked up her glass and clinked his at the time?

 Couldn't she at least have done that?